Henderson School Safety Plan Expected Friday After Brutal Attack On Principal Patricia Lampron

 BOSTON (CBS) – A safety plan is being developed for the Henderson Inclusion School in Dorchester, two days after a violent attack on the principal there.

 The school will be closed again Friday as the district works on a plan to bring back students and staff.
-Boston Schools Superintendent Brenda Cassellius said she’ll announce the safety plan by noon.
+Boston Schools Superintendent Brenda Cassellius said she’ll announce the safety plan by early afternoon.

 Principal Patricia Lampron was suddenly attacked and knocked out during dismissal Wednesday afternoon.